Kusumagali/scramble_word_puzzle_game/README.md

 # scramble_word_puzzle_game
+# Word Puzzle Game 🎮

-A simple Python word puzzle game where scrambled words are displayed, and the player has to guess the correct word.
-Built using Tkinter for the GUI and JSON to manage the word list.
+This is a fun Python-based word puzzle game that scrambles words and challenges the user to guess the correct one.

+## 💻 Tech Stack
+- Python
+- Tkinter
+- JSON

+## ▶️ How to Run
+1. Clone the repo or download the files.
+2. Run `main.py` with Python.
+3. Guess the correct word from the scrambled letters!